 Enter your email below and we'll send this recipe to your inbox.
 Plus, enjoy exclusive content!

 • Butter.
-I always use unsalted butter, so I can control the amount of salt going into a recipe.
-Be sure your butter is softened to room temperature, so that it combines properly with the sugars.
-Room temperature butter is still a bit cool to the touch and it should indent slightly when you press on it with your finger.
-Take butter out of the refrigerator about 1 hour before beginning your recipe.
+I always use unsalted butter so I can control the salt in a recipe.
+Make sure it’s softened to room temperature, still slightly cool and easily indented with your finger, so it blends smoothly with the sugars.
+Plan to take it out of the fridge about an hour before baking.

 • Eggs.
 Two eggs will add structure, stability, and richness.